morhendos/casino-liga/docs/DESIGN-UPDATES.md

 - Removed rounded corners for a more angular look
 - Improved contrast for better readability

+### Logo Component

+- Enhanced the PadeligaLogo component with more flexibility
+- Added options for slogan positioning (below or to the right)
+- Improved size variants for different contexts
+- Created slogan size options for better proportions

+### Footer Component

+- Created a reusable Footer component for consistent implementation across pages
+- Added better organization with clear sections
+- Improved visual hierarchy with section headings
+- Enhanced contact information and social media links
+- Integrated newsletter signup directly in the footer

 ### Background Elements

 - Enhanced geometric background with more varied shapes